Egypt Diplomatic Profile

 Economic Interdependence

-Egypt’s closest economic interdependence partners are China, Saudi Arabia, and United Arab Emirates.
+Egypt’s closest economic interdependence partners are China, Italy, and Saudi Arabia.

 Economic Policy

-Egypt’s closest economic policy partners are United Arab Emirates, Netherlands, and Saudi Arabia.
+Egypt’s closest economic policy partners are Saudi Arabia, United Arab Emirates, and Netherlands.
 Most adversarial: North Korea, Iran, and Afghanistan.

 Key Questions